FariaParvinMegha/Steering_angle_prediction/README.md

 | PilotNet | 86%                       | 92%                          | 15  |
 | CNN      | 92%                       | 99%                          | 12  |
 | VGG16    | 94%                       | 99%                          | 10  |

+# Installation
+## Requirements
+- Python 3.x
+- Jupyter Notebook, Google Colab or any preferred IDE
+- run the codes cellwise
+# Usage
+- Load the Dataset: Import the dataset from Smart Grid Corporation China into the working directory.
+- Run Model Comparisons: Execute the notebook or script to train and test each model on the dataset.
+- Evaluate Results: Compare the accuracy and performance of each model to verify the effectiveness of the 1D CNN model.